cmtr/cmtr-static-public/content/publication/business-ethics.md

 4. **Feedback and Collaboration:** Understanding that what's considered effective or appropriate can vary, these workers might seek feedback from diverse sources or collaborate closely with local teams when working in different regions.

-In summary, relativist ethics emphasises the importance of context in ethical decision-making.
+Relativist ethics emphasises the importance of context in ethical decision-making.
 Whether one is a leader or a subordinate, this ethical approach promotes adaptability and understanding, recognising that moral values can differ across cultures, societies, and individuals.

 ## Egoism: A Deep Dive